 The identity of the accused is an essential element of any offence.
 A court will not convict if the prosecution cannot prove that the person charged was, in fact, the same person who committed an offence.
-Recently, the Court of Quebec acquitted an accused because the identity had not been sufficiently established by the police.
+Recently, the Court of Quebec acquitted a person accused of violating a band by-law because the identity had not been sufficiently established by the police.

 Identifying suspects is becoming ever more challenging for aboriginal Police Force members.
 The growth of many communities and increased movement between them means the police may find themselves dealing with strangers.
 If the officer does not know the suspect personally, he or she will have to ascertain the person’s identity in some other way.